Spaqin/spaq-in/src/posts/pov-fpv-path.md

 * DJI,
 * OpenIPC.

-The choice of the video system will determine which goggle options you will have, and the overall cost of the video transmitter/camera on the drone.
+The choice of the video system will determine which goggle options you will have, and the overall cost of the video transmitter/camera on the quad.

 The classic choice is _analog_.
 Truly open, with most choices available; it's just sending PAL or NTSC signal over 5.8GHz range.
-On drones, it's the lightest, and also the cheapest.
+On FPV drones, it's the lightest, and also the cheapest.
 When the signal breaks up, it usually goes from clear to some snow noise to a full [Snow Crash](https://en.wikipedia.org/wiki/Snow_Crash), making a visual reminder that you're about to be out of range and that you should return or get out of the obstruction.
 Image quality is obviously the shittiest as well and for any cinematic usage you should get a HD camera to be mounted in parallel.

 Next on the list is _HDZero_.
 This one, despite being fully digital, is often seen as "analog+".
 It's not recording tier of quality, but is a considerable improvement over analog in quality.
 The biggest pro in comparison to other systems is that it allows for 90 FPS, for far smoother video than NTSC's 60 FPS.
 And when HDZero starts breaking up, you can still see some digital dots of noise, not unlike analog, earning it its nickname.